The Canterbury Tales (film): Score

-The Latin chant Veni Sancte Spiritus is also sang throughout the film, particularly the line "flecte quod est rigidum" which means "Soften that which is rigid".
+The Latin chant Veni Sancte Spiritus is also sung throughout the film, particularly the line "flecte quod est rigidum" which means "Soften that which is rigid".
 In the Miller's Tale, Nicholas sings it while he's thinking of Alison and later on, he, Alison and her cuckolded husband all sing the refrain while they are getting into the barrels to prepare for Noah's flood.
 Alan and John also sing this after leaving Simkin's wife and daughter in the Reeve's Tale.
 The Latin chant Haec Dies is also used in the Pardoner's Tale.

 Some of the music was composed by Ennio Morricone on period accurate instruments.
 He said he did not enjoy working with bagpipes so the film was a bit challenging for him.

+Home video

+The film was released by the Criterion Collection in a 3-BD box set Trilogy of Life.